 Soon, the dawn broke the next morning awakening us to another day reminding us of our journey to the next destination- Bhadravathi.
 It was the last day of our tour and that meant we had to do the most important part of this trip Our Industrial visit!
 That’s another story altogether..

-From there, it was a holy visit to the biggest temple in the city- Ekambareshwara temple.
+4. Ekambareshwara temple: This is the biggest temple in the city.
 I’d need a separate post altogether to write about the significance of this temple alone.
-First and foremost reason for this temple being in my itinerary is the fact that this is one of the Panchabhuta sthalas of Shiva’s manifestations.
-The linga here is made up of sand and hence represents Prithvi or the Earth element.
-This majestic temple complex houses a very sacred mango tree at its centre whose 4 branches are believed to represent 4 vedas which gives its name to the temple.
+But, the primary reason for me to include this temple in my itinerary is the fact that this is one of the Panchabhuta sthalas of Shiva’s manifestations.
+The linga here is made up of sand and hence represents Prithvi or the element ‘Earth’.
+This majestic temple complex houses a very sacred mango tree at its centre, whose 4 branches are believed to represent 4 vedas that gives its name to the temple.
 Each branch bears mangoes of four different tastes(sweet, sour, bitter and spicy) in the 4 seasons.
-Ofcourse, I found what I was looking for.
-The special souvenir from Kanchi- a priceless green leaf that withered off from this holy tree right there as if the tree was communicating with me..
+The special souvenir that I take back from Kanchi was not a saree, but a priceless green leaf that withered off from this holy tree right there, as if the tree was communicating with me..
 I was quick to pick it up and wrap it carefully to be kept in my handbag.

-Next was the Varadaraja Perumal temple.
-We had to stand in a really long queue to get a glimpse of the main deity seated atop the elephant hill..
-As if this wasn’t enough, another long queue to get to touch the sculptures of lizards that is believed to have been installed by lord Indra after he was released of the curse by goddess Saraswati.
-It is believed that people who have touched the 2 lizard idols in Kanchi (Golden lizard representing the sun and the silver lizard representing the moon) will be relieved of all sins that are associated with lizards.
+5. Next was the Varadaraja Perumal temple.
+We had to stand in a really long queue to get a glimpse of the main deity seated atop the elephant hill.
+As if this wasn’t enough, another long queue to get to touch the sculptures of the holy lizards.
+These metal lizards are believed to have been installed by lord Indra after he was released of the curse by goddess Saraswati.
+It is also believed that people who touch these 2 lizard sculptures (Golden lizard representing the sun and the silver lizard representing the moon) will be relieved of all sins that are associated with lizards.
 Another specialty of this temple is the fact that the wooden idol of lord Vishnu is kept deep down inside a 3 tiered well that in turn is in between a large pond at the temple entrance.
 The idol is taken out only once in 40 years for pooja offerings.
+(The latest, this festival was held was in 2019).
 I would recommend you to hire a guide at this complex so that you can get a better insight into the intricacies of the ornate pillars adorning a 100 pillared hall.
 You can find sculptures of vivid yogic postures, representation of usage of arms and ammunitions in ancient battles, musical pillars etc. which explains the rich heritage of Indian art, history and science.